korhanertancakmak/SPRING-BOOT/04-spring-boot-rest-crud/README.md

 Let's add the new methods to our **Service** interface.
 We can actually copy these methods from the **DAO** interface.
 Let's go ahead and do that now.
-I'll open up my **EmployeeDAO** and I'll grab these three methods here, `findById`, `save` and `deleteById`.
+I'll open up my **EmployeeDAO**, and I'll grab these three methods here, `findById`, `save` and `deleteById`.
 And I'll go ahead and copy those methods.
 Now, move over to my **EmployeeService** interface, and I'll go ahead and paste those methods.